-The Korean Breast Cancer Society (KBCS) was established on January 13, 1996, as the Breast Cancer Research Group, with the mission of promoting public health, advancing research, and facilitating the exchange of knowledge in the fields of breast cancer and breast diseases.
+The Korean Breast Cancer Society (KBCS) was established on November 13, 1996, as the Breast Cancer Research Group, with the mission of promoting public health, advancing research, and facilitating the exchange of knowledge in the fields of breast cancer and breast diseases.
 Building on this foundation, the Society has fostered academic collaboration, strengthened professional fellowship among its members, and pursued active partnerships with related national and international societies.
 In recognition of its growth and expanded role, it was formally reorganized as the Korean Breast Cancer Society on June 19, 1999.

 The identical actions of multiple figures symbolize unity and harmony, while the contrasting expressions of positive and negative characters reflect respect for diversity.
 Their forward gaze and dynamic movements toward the unknown embody a spirit of challenge and pioneering.